ad1217/emacs-cat-mode/README.md

   * Doesn't do window saving/restoring

 ## Usage ##
 To install, just load the file.
-At the moment, you can't really customize much (without editing the source, obviously).
+If using [quelpa](https://github.com/quelpa/quelpa), use this recipe: `cat-mode :fetcher github :repo "ad1217/emacs-cat-mode"`.
+Load with `(cat-mode 1)`.
+Use `M-x customize-group RET cat-mode RET` to customize.
+Ibuffer usage is highly recommended.
+Turning on `ibuffer-auto-mode` is also recommended.

 ### Commands ###
   * `cat-set`: Sets the current buffer's cat
   * `cat-set-ibuffer`: Like cat-set, but operates on all marked buffers in ibuffer